A Modest Suggestion for Divorce Reform

 Presently, it can be observed that many bachelors display reluctance to approach young women – partly because of the threat of “MeToo” accusations damaging their reputation and their early careers, but also because they may be conscious that nearly seven-tenths of divorces are initiated by the wives (from various motivations).
 Meantime, social influencers continue to shame disengaged men for avoiding encounter and commitment, and bridle at others who urge caution.
 By mitigating the risk and consequences of divorce, young men would be offered at least some modest incentives to consider marriage and family.

 Divorce reform via a more even playing field isn’t likely to immediately alter the contemporary dating scene, which appears at the present time, for various reasons, to frustrate both sexes.
 Young men face both feminist ostracism and hypergamy in overdrive encouraged by the aforementioned social media influencers.
 Promulgated by collegiate gender studies and girlboss feminists, misandry condemns all masculinity as “toxic”and demands traditional (i.e., real) men to be banished to the netherworld.
-In the meantime, eligible women seek only that miniscule strata of society that is made up of wealthy athletic, tall, charming, and handsome (WATCH) men, while relegating the remaining adult male portion of the population as short, lazy, overweight, ugly, and poor (SLOUP, rhymes with “soup”) “pajama”boys.
+In the meantime, eligible women seek only that miniscule strata of society made up of wealthy, athletic, tall, charming, and handsome (WATCH) men, while labeling the remaining adult male portion of the population as short, lazy, overweight, ugly, and poor (SLOUP, rhymes with “soup”) “pajama boys."
 Rather than engage with available men, some women seem to prefer remaining as cat-lady spinsters due to anxiety and/or disdain.
 Ending grievance agitation in pseudo-academic curricula for midwit students just might attenuate such ingrained attitudes.

 Despite frequent liturgical admonition to the bonding imperative (in Genesis 2:24, Mark 10:7 and Ephesians 5:31), the oft-repeated contention that monogamous marriage denotes a default condition among men warrants skepticism.
-Young men facing the prospect of permanent bachelorhood today remain in historical good company as one can reasonably surmise that most men in ancient history died as virgins because, at large, they arewere expendable and they knew it.
+Young men facing the prospect of permanent bachelorhood today remain in historical good company as one can reasonably surmise that most men in ancient history died as virgins because, at large, they are were expendable and they knew it.

 References in scripture and the writings of Josephus present readily available ancient examples of men’s early demise: criminal altercation (Genesis 34:24-26), mass execution (Numbers 31:17; 2 Kings 10:6-7), fatal injury (Judges 9:50-54), mortal combat (2 Samuel 2:12-16 and Antiquities 7.12), starvation from famine (2 Kings 6:25), exile (2 Kings 15:29, 17:6, 18:11), disease from dysentery or plague (2 Kings 19:35), castration (Isaiah 56:4-5; Matthew 9:12), religious vocation (1 Corinthians 7:1, 7, 27), kidnap (1 Timothy 1:10), or chattel slavery (War 6.418).
 Moreover, polygyny has been prevalent since the agriculture’s advent, which sequesters maidens into the harems of dominant males (see 1 Kings 11:3), further depressing the availability (or interest) of lower status men towards the idea of family life.